 Professional Scrum Competency: Developing People and Teams

-All Scrum Team members must continuously grow in their ability to contribute to and influence team outcomes.
-This requires influencing and collaborating with others in the organization.
-Scrum Masters have a specific responsibility to support and shepherd development of Scrum Team members and other members of the organization.
+To improve the Scrum Team’s ability to deliver value, all Scrum Team members must continuously improve their capabilities to contribute to and influence team outcomes.
+Scrum Masters have a specific responsibility to support and guide the development of Scrum Team members as well as other members of the organization.

 Key Focus Areas

-Within each competency, a number of Focus Areas provide a more detailed view of the knowledge and skills you require to master that competency.
+Within each competency, a number of Focus Areas provide a more detailed view of the knowledge and skills required to master the competency of Developing People and Teams.

 A fundamental foundational element to Scrum; cross-functional, self-managing and empowered teams are the engine to delivering value.
 Practitioners need to understand what self-management is and how to apply it to their context.
 They should also understand how to incrementally introduce self-management, the practices that can help it thrive, and the measures that help one determine if a team is able to be empowered to self-manage.

 Making decisions, sharing ideas, and being transparent is easy to agree to, but in reality, it is hard to do.
 Facilitation is a set of practices that help support the collaboration, communication, and creativity of teams and individuals.
 The practitioner should understand the value of facilitation, and have a collection of techniques they can apply.
 They should also have experience applying them in different situations with varying levels of complexity.